cloudmesh-community/book/chapters/prg/python/cloudmesh/inventory.md

 # Inventory

-WARNING: This command has not yet been tested.
-Help us doing so and improve it.

-Sometimes its necessary to maintain a simple inventory.
-Naturally if you know python you can do this with dicts.
-However to manage a large number of items with repeated values its is of advantage to do this from the commandline.
+Sometimes it is necessary to maintain a simple inventory.
+Naturally, if you know python you can do this with dicts.
+However to manage a large number of items with repeated values its is of advantage to do this from the command line.

 We have written such a tool that lets you easily manage the resources in a table format.
-If you need atditional features, help us improving it or tell us about your needs.
+If you need additional features, help us improve them or tell us about your needs.